ACCESS-NRI/MED-live-diagnostics/README.rst

 What does this package do?
 =========================

-This package is currently in active development within the Model Evaluation Team at the `Australian Earth System Symulator (ACCESS-NRI) <https://www.access-nri.org.au/>`_ so watch this space for version updates containing new features, model diagnostics tools and visualisation options!
+This package is currently in active development within the Model Evaluation Team at the `Australian Earth System Simulator (ACCESS-NRI) <https://www.access-nri.org.au/>`_ so watch this space for version updates containing new features, model diagnostics tools and visualisation options!

 We value your feedback, especially in the form of reporting issues/bugs or suggesting ways to improve the framework.
 To do so, please open an